-This includes doing research [LINK] before your placement, following the guidelines and rules set out by the organisation you’re joining and performing tasks assigned to you to the best of your ability.
+This includes doing research before your placement, following the guidelines and rules set out by the organisation you’re joining and performing tasks assigned to you to the best of your ability.

 The Matching Process

-By volunteering through Indigo you can expect a Fee Free matching process
+You can expect a Fee Free matching process

 Apply using our application form